postmanlabs/labs-docs/_posts/01_postman/05_environments_and_globals/2017-05-04-manage_environments.md

 ### Selecting an active environment

-Click the dropdown in the upper right corner of the Postman app to select an active environment, or type in the environment name.
-Once you select an environment, you can access variables within the active environmental scope.
+Click the dropdown menu in the upper right corner of the Postman app to select an active environment, or type in the environment name.
+Once you select an environment, you can access variables in the active environmental scope.
 [![environments dropdown](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/active_environ.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/active_environ.png)

 ### Editing an active environment